Chafalleiro/Styles-selector/README.txt

 Tested in a multisite with * domain names and works fine.
 Can't say yet if in a MU with only one domain will work the same.

+= Works with xxx theme? =

+Can't say.
+CSS is sometimes tricky and is nor always clear which element to change.
+Some themes may prevent tampering or have dynamic HTML5 and javascript updates of the styles.

+= Why can't I add my own stylesheet? =

+This plugin isn't a theme switcher, neither a customizer, it just changes colors and size of the fonts for better reading.

+= I have updated the plugin and fonts doesn't change size. =

+Try refreshing all caches, sometimes it takes time to reload styles and scripts.

 == Screenshots ==
 1. Page dark themed by the plugin.